reown-com/react-native-examples/README.md

 React Native examples implementing WalletConnect v2

-Catalogue of wallet and dapp examples WalletConnect's various SDKs via React Native.Each example contains its own README with further instructions and explanations.
+Catalogue of wallet and dapp examples WalletConnect's various SDKs via React Native.
+Each example contains its own README with further instructions and explanations.

 ## Wallets